opennms-forge/onms-k8s-poc/README.md

 This project aims to serve as a reference to implement [OpenNMS](https://www.opennms.com/) running in [Kubernetes](https://kubernetes.io/) and deployed via [Helm](https://helm.sh/), having a single Core Server and multiple read-only UI servers plus Grafana and a custom Ingress, sharing the RRD files and some configuration files.

 We expect Kafka, Elasticsearch, and PostgreSQL to run externally (and maintained separately from the solution).
-We would create a set of special services of type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) to make the solution independent from the actual location of the shared resources.
-That facilitates using local shared resources within Kubernetes for testing purposes without changing the workload manifests.

 We expect `SASL_SSL` configured in Kafka using `SCRAM-SHA-512` for authentication.